 There are always inherent risks to passing information over public networks and we cannot guarantee the absolute security of data handled in this way.

-We only use web servers located in England and Ireland.
+We only use web servers located in England.

 YOUR RIGHTS AND THE MANAGEMENT OF YOUR DATA